ethangutk/Meal-Tracker-Mobile-Application/readme.md

 <br>

-Since this API only gave us the menu item, image, name, and restaurant, I had to take the food ID and query a second API and query that using the food from the first.
+Since this API only gave us the menu item, image, name, and restaurant, I had to take the food ID and query a second API and query that used the food from the first.
 It’s a bit meta and complicated at the start but very elegant when you draw it out on paper!
 The second API would bring back all of the nutrition facts that the GUI will show.
 After this, we now have all of the information needed to add to our local database/the user’s food diary.

 <br>